Night Train (Oscar Peterson album): Music and recording

-After the opening theme choruses, Peterson slips into a 2-chorus solo.
-Then the theme returns, and we realize that all the while, the band has gotten softer and softer.
-This leads into Brown's solo, which is unaccompanied to start, and then adds, in turn, Peterson and Thigpen.
-When Peterson comes in for another chorus of solo, everything starts to build again.
-Peterson plays a boogie figure in the bass to build the intensity, and then the trio plays a simple but effective shout chorus and then goes back to the theme with a strong crescendo to nearly the end, with a traditional Count Basie tag to close the track.
-By using the basic elements of crescendo and diminuendo, and arranged sections to set off the parts, Peterson turns what could have been a throwaway into a minor masterpiece.
+A Jazz.com review notes that the title track, "Night Train," is evidence of Peterson's ability to balance musical innovation with popular appeal, as demonstrated throughout the album: "By using the basic elements of crescendo and diminuendo, and arranged sections to set off the parts, Peterson turns what could have been a throwaway into a minor masterpiece."

+Night Train’s only original Oscar Peterson composition, "Hymn to Freedom," was written on the spot in the studio to close the album, following Norman Granz’s suggestion that the band include a song with a "definitive early-blues feel."
+Peterson named the new song "Hymn to Freedom" in honor of Martin Luther King, Jr., and after Harriette Hamilton wrote accompanying lyrics a year later, it became an unofficial anthem of the Civil Rights Movement.
+"Hymn to Freedom" is featured prominently in the 2021 documentary Oscar Peterson: Black + White as part of Peterson’s enduring legacy.

+Hymn to Freedom has been reinterpreted, in a jazz version, by Oliver Jones (piano) - canadian, who is considered a disciple of Oscar Peterson - in "A class act" album with changes to tempo, rhythm and structure and notable piano virtuosity.
+They played live toghether on 2004.
+Ben Webster (tenor sax) played it in "At ease" album hereby in an intimate version with extensive use of subtone.

-On the 1997 CD reissue, an alternate take of "Night Train" carries the title "Happy Go Lucky Local," the name of the 1946 Duke Ellington composition that is the basis of Jimmy Forrest's "Night Train".
+On the 1997 CD reissue, an alternate take of "Night Train" is titled "Happy Go Lucky Local," the name of the 1946 Duke Ellington composition that is the basis of Jimmy Forrest's "Night Train."
 The alternate take features the same arrangement as the master take.

 Ed Thigpen's rivet cymbal, recorded at very close range, is prominent on all issues of the album.

-Reception
+Critical reception

-Writing for AllMusic, critic John Bush wrote the release "includes stately covers of blues and R&B standards".
+For AllMusic, critic John Bush wrote that the release "includes stately covers of blues and R&B standards".
 The Penguin Guide to Jazz included it in its core collection, calling it “one of the best-constructed long-players of the period" and saying that Peterson's playing is "tight and uncharacteristically emotional".

 In 2019, the album was named as the jury winner of the Polaris Heritage Prize.